vadz/kevinlocke.name/_posts/2017-03-09-unbound-with-dnsmasq-on-openwrt.markdown

 global addresses.
 If it is not, here are some suggested troubleshooting
 steps:

-Resolution can be attempted from the OpenWRT system by running `nslookup openwrt.org 127.0.0.1` and `nslookup openwrt.org 127.0.0.1:53535`.
+Resolution can be attempted from the OpenWrt system by running `nslookup openwrt.org 127.0.0.1` and `nslookup openwrt.org 127.0.0.1:53535`.
 Unfortunately, the nslookup output does not distinguish between no response and a negative response, which significantly reduces its usefulness for